nodex4/TropX/README.md

   ```sh
   installPackages "python3" "network-manager" "macchanger"
   ```
-  * All packages listed after the installPackages command will be installed automatically, if they already are installed nothing will happen.
-The function accepts an infinite amount of packages
+  * All packages listed after the `installPackages` command will be installed automatically.
+  * If they already are installed nothing will happen.
+  * The function accepts an infinite amount of packages.

 ---
 * #### selectOptions

-* With `selectOptions` you can ask the user to select an option, the CLI equvalent of radio buttons
+* With `selectOptions` you can ask the user to select an option, the CLI equivalent of good navigation.

   ```sh
   selectOptions "Options" "Enter selection Here" "Try another selection" "Option1" "Option2" "Option3"
   ```
-  *  `"Options"` The next argument is the title for the option choices
+  *  `"Options"` is the title for the option choices
-  *  `"Enter selection Here" "Try another selection"` The next two are the `type here` text before the `>`, the second will be shown in case of an error
+  *  `"Enter selection Here" "Try another selection"` These two are the `type here` text before the `>`, the second will be shown in case of an error.
   *  `"Option1" "Option2" "Option3"` The rest are options which will be shown to the user, they can be passed singularly or in an Array
-  * The ouput can be saved into a variable like so, where choice is the number corresponding to the option, so if you choose `Option2`, then `$SO` and also `choice` will be set to `2`.
+  * The ouput can be saved into a variable like so, where `choice` is the number corresponding to the option, so if you choose `Option2`, then `$SO` and also `choice` will be set to `2`.
 This extra step is recommended as sometimes the variable gets overwritten by this function getting run somewhere else and then its value will change to something completely diffrent and irrelevant.
     ```sh
     choice=$SO
     ```
-  * The function has a built-in check for the selected option to confirm it is valid
+  * The function has a built-in check for the selected option to confirm it's validity.

 ---